HomeBlogMarketingContent Marketing7 Great Pillar Page Examples

 1. Broad – your pillar page should be broad enough to support anything from six to 20 additional posts.
 Anything less than that could be a sign that your pillar page is too narrow in focus, anything more and it could be too broad.

-2. Relevant – understand the search intent and address the key user query that brought them to your page as soon as possible and tease further revelations later.
+2. Relevant – Understand the search intent and address the key user query that brought them to your page as soon as possible and tease further revelations later.

-3. Readable – remember, your pillar page has to serve as a shining example of the fantastically readable and informative content you have on the rest of your site to ensure readers will keep clicking.
+3. Readable – Remember, your pillar page has to serve as a shining example of the fantastically readable and informative content you have on the rest of your site to ensure readers will keep clicking.
 That means punchy, active, engaging prose broken up by plenty of visual aids.

 4. Skimmable – pillar pages tend to be longer than the average post, and readers often have a specific intention when researching a topic, so make it easy for them to find what they’re looking for when scrolling down the page with clearly defined sections, strong headers, highly relevant images, and bullet points to break up the paragraphs.